 3. A Tongue Depressor

-Hearing some of the shiz that goes on within your spouses unit or may have even been said to him is enough to make any protective wife wanna bark off at the mouth, but let your husband handle himself.
+Hearing some of the mess that goes on within your spouses unit, or may have even been said to him is enough to make any protective wife wanna bark off at the mouth.
+However, let your husband handle himself.
 You’re his wife not his mommy!
 Not holding your tongue can cause him more trouble and stress at work.

-Patience to deal with some of these silly a$! wives on base who many times have nothing else to do so they choose to make everyone else’s life hell because their bored.
+Patience to deal with some of these crazy wives on base who many times have nothing else to do so they choose to make everyone else’s life hell because they’re bored.
 This won’t always happen but patience is key in military life period.
 Patience also applies to the hurry and wait rule!
-Patience in the commissary , patience at the clinic patience patience patience!
+Patience in the commissary, patience at the clinic and patience during separations.

-This means get you some business so that you don’t have to worry about everyone elses.
+This means get you some business so that you don’t have to worry about everyone else’s.
 It will help you stay out of the drama of military life in the long run.
-No but seriously consider getting some hobbies if you aren’t going to work to keep you busy.
+Seriously consider getting some hobbies if you aren’t going to work to keep you busy.

 7. A POA

-I may take some heat for saying this ,thanks to the select few spouses who got POA’s then took their spouse’s money and ran.
-At the end of the day those are those dummies and you are you.
+I may take some heat for saying this thanks to the select few spouses who got POA’s then took their spouse’s money and ran.
+At the end of the day those are those people and you are you.
 I get letters frequently from spouses who somehow let their husband convince them they didn’t need a POA.
-Nevertheless some shit goes wrong and now they are scrambling and mad at a company because the company is requesting a POA to handle something that is only in their husband’s name and the wife has the nerve to be mad.
+Nevertheless, some crap goes wrong and now they are scrambling and mad at a company because the company is requesting a POA to handle something that is only in their husband’s name.
 Umm no!
 When your husband is 10 million miles away get a POA and avoid some unneeded stress.

 8.Coping Skills & Understanding

-Lastly in all seriousness coping skills are extremely important in military life.
-Unfortunately while your problems are big to you alot of people in the Army life have them and their’s are just as dire as yours.
-I know all to well how hard it can be arriving at a new base and not liking it, not having friends or seeing things happening that you may not like, but you are going to need to cope and make the best of it.
+Lastly, in all seriousness coping skills are extremely important in military life.
+Unfortunately while your problems are big to you, a lot of people in the Army life have them and their’s are just as dire as yours.
+I know all too well how hard it can be arriving at a new base and not liking it, not having friends or seeing things happening that you may not like.
+You are going to need to cope and make the best of it.
 I am a huge advocate of having “whoa is me” time.
-I do it often and in fact I highly encourage an every once in a while pity party.
+I do it often, and in fact I highly encourage an every once in a while pity party.
 After the party is over it’s time to clean up and get your shiz together.
-If hubby sees you stressed he will be stressed and he won’t be able to focus at work.
-You will also need to be understanding that the Army quote ” if they wanted him to have a wife they would have issued him one ” is absolutely true.
-That B^%$ tends to come first and most times we’re the mistress in our own marriage!
+If hubby sees you stressed he will be stressed and won’t be able to focus at work.
+You will also need to be understanding that the Army quote: ” if they wanted him to have a wife they would have issued him one ” is absolutely true.
+That B^%$ tends to come first, and most times we’re the mistress in our own marriage!